TiendaNube/api-docs/resources/checkout_js.md

   var AcmeRedirect = new Methods.RedirectPayment({
     name: 'ACME Payments',

-    // This function will be called when the consumer finishes the checkout flow so you can initiate the transaction.
+    // This function will be called when the consumer finishes the checkout flow so you can initiate the Transaction.

     onSubmit: function(callback) {